|Originally Performed By||Phish|

-The role of “The Moma Dance” has and will likely continue to be as a mid-set energy regulator; if the energy is low it will raise it, if the energy is high it will undoubtedly sustain it.
+The role of “The Moma Dance” has and will likely continue to be as a mid-set energy regulator; if the energy is low it will raise it, if the energy is high it is intended to sustain it.
 The 4/15/04 Las Vegas “Moma” gave a nod to her black-eyed instrumental sire by opening with an extended introductory groove that bounced and jiggled around her Thomas & Mack Center birthplace.
 The version that followed at KeySpan Park (6/17/04) saw "Moma" get launched into the right field bleachers, unquestionably the MVP performance of 2004.
-Subsequent performances have all been short, tight, sweet, and funky.